SchoolSchool of Arts & Sciences

 Careers & Outcomes

 The classical studies minor can be paired with any University of Mary major to expand your knowledge base and broaden your appeal to employers in a wide range of fields.
+A classical education can prepare you to think strategically, build confidence, and nurture an appreciation for the arts and diversity.
 If you’re interested in a career in communication, business, policy, education, community service, social work, or many other fields — the classical studies minor can help you stand out in your job search and your life.

-Professor of Classics and Catholic Studies, Professor of Language and Literature
+Assistant Professor of Classics and Catholic Studies, Director of the Summer Latin Institute